Drink Spiking - From Prevention to Investigation

 Whether the incident was a spiking, or an attempted spiking, they are both FELONYS.
 Be INVOLVED with your investigation.
 Do not rely on the full competency of your local police.
 From minute one, you need to be aware of what police are doing in your investigation.
 If you feel that the investigation is inadequate, contact a competent private investigator and have them engage in your case immediately.
 Police resources are often stretched thin and to be honest, drink spiking cases are not always treated with high priority.
 Like the TV Show “48 Hours”, after that time post-incident, information, evidence, and memories will begin fading.

 Also, know this.
 If you have financial resources and impetus to move forward legally, hire the investigator, then consider hiring an attorney (ask the investigator for references).
-One thing that most people do not consider is that neither the police nor the district attorney represent you.
+One thing that most people do not consider is that neither the police nor the district attorney personally represent you.
 Some people think that the DA legally represents you, but that is not true as the DA only represents the state and so they do not legally represent you in the system.
 Nobody represents you except you, and the best way to move your case forward and make things happen is to hire an attorney who then will represent you and your interest every step of the way.
 Just a thought.

 Scott Clark